 When creating rainbow outfits, prints and patterns are the perfect way to mix shades and add extra dopamine hits.
 Plus, they allow you to play around with hues that aren’t in your usual colour palette.

 Sixties-style patterns align well with dopamine dressing.
-After all, the sixties were all about experimentation, so looking at outfits from this era will give you major dopamine inspiration.
+The sixties were all about experimentation, so looking at outfits from this era will give you major dopamine inspiration.
 Particularly fun prints included over-the-top leopard, graphic florals and vivid geometrics.

-Oh, and did we mention that sixties- and seventies-influenced prints is a fashion trend in itself this Spring/Summer 2022?
+Oh, and did I mention that sixties- and seventies-influenced prints is a fashion trend in itself this Spring/Summer 2022?

 7 Dopamine-Filled Outfits We Love

 There are several ways to embrace dopamine dressing.
-Let’s explore some of our personal favourites.
+Let’s explore some of my personal favourites.

 1. Head-To-Toe Maximalist